lyozamp/avalanche_analysis/README.md

 # First Segment: Sketch It Out

-## Communication Protocol:
-In order to complete this analysis, we as a team have a communication plan the following:

-1. Attending in class session times via zoom, including Saturday office hours if needed.
-2. Utilizing slack to share updates or ask quick questions.
-3. If more time together to problem solve is needed, planned zoom meetings.

-Square: Lindsey is the team member in the square role responsible for the repository.

-Triangle: Maya is the member in the triangle role who created a mockup of a machine learning model.
-Diagram that explains how it will work concurrently with the rest of the project steps.

-Circle: Rylee and Meredith are the members in the circle role who created a mockup of a database with a set of the avalanche data.
-This will ensure the database will work seamlessly with the rest of the project.

-X: All team members have decided what technologies will be used for each step of the project

 ## Overview of the Analysis:

 The framework for this project was to analyze avalanche data from Snowbound Solutions LLC based out of Boise, ID and present our findings to the owner, Scott.
 This data was presented to us from Scott who is a family friend of Rylee's.
 As seen in our converted and cleaned daily_obs.csv file, observations range from January 2019 to December of 2021 and include different observation locations in Juneau, Alaska with various weather parameters noted as well as a hazard score.